papadopan/Movies/README.md

 ### Is an online platform for movies.
 Users have the chance to interact with movies save them to their profile.

-### The idea behind this platform is to create a digital library with movies
+### The idea behind this platform is to create a digital library for movies

 ### Users cas create a digital library with the movies they already watched, or the movies they plan or they want to watch.
 The platform will provide information and stats about their movie preferences.